-The memorandum will be reviewed by the appropriate division commander to determine eligibility.
-The appropriate division commander will notify those candidates who are determined to be ineligible.
+The memorandum will be reviewed by the appropriate division commander to who are determined to be ineligible.
 Such notification shall be in writing to the candidate.

 Candidates and supervisors will be notified as soon as practical of the final selection.